FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentutilizationtotal.md

 # Commitment Utilization Total

-Commitment Utilization Total is a numeric value representing the aggregate unit amount of a purchased [*commitment-based discount*](#glossary:commitment-based-discount) for a billing period.
-A CommitmentUtilizationTotal value MUST remain a constant value for a specific [*commitment-based discount*](#glossary:commitment-based-discount) within a billing period.
-The ratio of [*CommitmentUtilizationUsed*](#commitment-utilization-used) over CommitmentUtilizedTotal produces the utilization rate for a given commitment-based discount or aggregate of.
+Commitment Utilization Total is the numeric value representing the number of [Commitment Units](#glossary:commitment-unit) eligible for a resource or service.

-CommitmentUtilizationTotal column MUST be present in the billing data when the provider supports *commitment-based discounts*.
+CommitmentUtilizationTotal MUST be present in the billing data when the provider supports *commitment-based discounts*.

+When a commitment-based discount is allocated to a [Charge Period](#glossary:chargeperiod) granuarlity, a CommitmentUtilizationTotal value MUST be the total amount of commitment units eligible for a charge period.
+Cloud-based commitment-based discounts like Reservations and Savings Plans are allocated to each charge period of a corresponding billing period.

+When a commitment-based is *not* allocated to specific charge periods but over an entire billing period, a CommitmentUtilizationTotal value MUST be the constant amount of commitment units for the entire billing period.
+For example, SaaS-based commitments typically apply to an entire billing period and not a corresponding charge periods.

+CommitmentUtilizationTotal MUST be greater than or equal to its corresponding [*CommitmentUtilizationUsed*](#commitment-utilization-used) value.

 A positive CommitmentUtilizationTotal value MUST be applied to a [*row*](#glossary:row) when: